Did you know that muscle knots in back can cause pain in other parts of your body?

-Muscle knots in back are really hard to diagnose.
-Most people don’t even know that muscle knots can cause pain in other areas of the body (buttocks, bladder, and lower spine) and confuse muscle knots with bulging sciatica or herniated discs.
+Most people don’t know that back muscle knots can cause pain in the buttocks, bladder and lower spine.
+And we can confuse muscle knots with bulging disc, sciatica or herniated discs.

 Back muscle knots (also known as trigger points / myofascial pain syndrome) are characterized by muscle fibers that contract, but don’t release, causing tiny cramp and “knots”.

 These trigger points may irritate the nerves around them and cause referred pain, especially in the pelvic area.